 Filing an Answer is only the beginning!
 The litigation process can be long and complicated.
 You will most likely need to go to hearings, prepare and respond to more paperwork, and maybe go to trial.
-Please see our flowchart on the next page for the court process.
+Please see our flowchart on the court process.